NivOridocs/burning/README.md

 Level world;
 BurningStorage source, target;

-// Create the maximum amount of burning fuel to transfer, for instance, half a COAL worth of burning fuel Burning burning = Burning.of(Items.COAL).withValue(800);
-// or if you are using COAL, BLAZE_ROD, or LAVA_BUCKET Burning burning = Burning.COAL.withValue(800);

 // Create a burning context
-BurningContext context = BurningContext.defaultInstance(world);
+BurningContext context = ...;

+// Create the maximum amount of burning fuel to transfer, for instance, half a COAL worth of burning fuel Burning burning = Burning.of(Items.COAL, context).withValue(800, context);
+// or if you are using COAL, BLAZE_ROD, or LAVA_BUCKET Burning burning = Burning.COAL.withValue(800, context);

 // How to
 Burning transferred = BurningStorage.transfer(